-Libraries recognizing Freedom to Read Week, Feb.
-23 to March 1
+Libraries Recognizing Freedom To Read Week, Feb.
+23 To March 1

 Freedom to Read Week encourages Canadians to think about and reaffirm their commitment to intellectual freedom